nicoleman0/security.github.io/index.md

 Welcome to my portfolio.
 I am grateful that you are interested in knowing more about me.

 ## About Me
-I am a 24-year-old college graduate with a lifelong passion for computers and technology.

 I graduated from Bard College with a Bachelor's of Art degree, in May 2024.

 My background is in technology as well as the humanities, which makes me strong at both analysis and documentation.